 We’re continuing our February “red month” with my new favorite (albeit not particularly red) cocktail, the Pomegranate Gin Fizz.
 A twist on the classic gin fizz cocktail recipe, we coupled egg white with the tart but refreshing combination of pomegranate and cranberry, resulting in a delicious, light cocktail.

 Since I won’t share mine (even with Chris), click here to start making your own!

 Basically, a fizz is a sour-style classic cocktail (base spirit, sweetener, and acid/citrus juice), plus the addition of a sparkling component, usually soda water/club soda.
 It’s garnished with a lemon or lime, depending on your ingredients.
 Here’s how we made this cocktail a fizz:

 - Base spirit = gin,

 - Sweetener = cranberry and pomegranate syrup

-- Sparkling element = Ginger beer (add this after you shake everything so your drink doesn’t explode while shaking!)
+- Sparkling element = Ginger beer (This replaces the traditional carbonated water– but add this after you shake everything so your drink doesn’t explode while shaking!)

-- We also added Egg white, technically making it a “Royal Fizz”.
-Had we used a whole egg, it would have been considered a “Golden Fizz”.
-Fancy!
+- We also added egg white, technically making it a “royal fizz.”
+Had we used a whole egg with the egg yolk, it would have been considered a “golden fizz.”
+So fancy!